 Before I get into the differences of the Forerunner 45 and 245, here’s what they have in common.

-- Fitness tracking for common activities: running indoors/outdoors, biking indoors/outdoors, strength, cardio, elliptical training, stair stepping, and yoga.
+- Fitness tracking for common activities: running indoors/outdoors, biking indoors/outdoors, cardio, elliptical training, stair stepping, and yoga.
 You can also program interval workouts to follow from your watch.

 - “Fancier” training stats: VO2 max (aerobic performance capacity), Body Battery (energy levels based on heart rate variability, stress, and activity).